marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 --- abstract

-QUIC ({{!RFC9000}}) is well-suited to various NAT traversal techniques.
-As it operates over UDP, and because the QUIC header was designed to be demultipexed from other protocols, STUN ({{!RFC5389}}) can be used on the same UDP socket.
-This allows for using ICE ({{!RFC8445}}) with QUIC.
+QUIC is well-suited to various NAT traversal techniques.
+As it operates over UDP, and because the QUIC header was designed to be demultipexed from other protocols, STUN can be used on the same UDP socket.
+This allows for using ICE with QUIC.
 Furthermore, QUIC’s path validation mechanism can be used to test the viability of an address candidate pair, allowing the immediate use of a new path.

 --- middle

 # Introduction

-This document defines three distinct modes for traversing NATs using QUIC:
+This document defines three distinct modes for traversing NATs using QUIC ({{!RFC9000}}):

-1. Using ICE with an external signaling channel to select a pair of UDP addresses.
+1. Using ICE ({{!RFC8445}}) with an external signaling channel to select a pair of UDP addresses.
 Once candidate nomination is completed, a new QUIC connection between the two endpoints can be established.
 2. Using a (proxied) QUIC connection as the signaling channel for ICE.
 Once ICE has nominated a candidate pair (i.e., selected a usable path), the proxied connection is migrated using QUIC’s connection migration.